 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Inspector Rebus #17 series and is a This detective mystery is a paperback edition that was published by Orion Books on 2008 and has 400 pages.
+It is part of the Inspector Rebus #17 series and is a detective mystery that was published by Orion Books on 2008 and has 400 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include A Good Hanging

 Other books by this author which I have reviewed include The Complaints, Impossible Dead, Standing in Another Man's Grave, A Good Hanging, Saints of the Shadow Bible, Even Dogs in the Wild, Rather Be the Devil

 Seventeenth in the Inspector Rebus detective mystery series set in Edinburgh, Scotland.